-Regina represents cities and public entity clients in all phases of the eminent domain process, from the pre-acquisition phase through trial.
+Regina represents cities and public agencies in all phases of the eminent domain process, from the pre-acquisition phase through trial.
 Regina helps clients understand and navigate through the unique and generally politically charged eminent domain process.
 Regina has found that many issues arising in eminent domain court proceedings are directly related to problems that were not fully addressed in the pre-acquisition stages.
 For that reason, she utilizes a team approach to handling the various phases of eminent domain proceedings.
 This approach involves working closely with the client to address everything from choosing an appraiser and preparing staff reports for hearings on resolutions of necessity to resolving relocation benefit claims and dealing with contamination and CEQA issues.

 Work for Clients

-Regina has litigated a variety of condemnation issues including challenges to a public entity's right to take real property, claims for severance damages, loss of business goodwill, precondemnation damages, and inverse condemnation claims.
+Regina has litigated a variety of condemnation issues including challenges to a public agency's right to take real property, claims for severance damages, loss of business goodwill, precondemnation damages, and inverse condemnation claims.
 She has significant experience handling all aspects of real estate acquisition for light rail projects and public works projects, including litigation, negotiation and preparation of purchase and sale agreements, right of entry agreements, title and escrow documents, deeds, and other real estate related documents.

-Prior to joining Richards, Watson & Gershon in 2001, Regina represented public entities and property owners in eminent domain proceedings involving a variety of cases, including multiple-parcel acquisitions for the Metropolitan Water District in connection with the Diamond Valley Lake Reservoir involving sensitive cultural and resources, and the former Los Angeles Community Redevelopment Agency in connection with the Staples Center requiring relocation of owners and tenants.
+Prior to joining Richards, Watson & Gershon in 2001, Regina represented public agencies and property owners in eminent domain proceedings involving a variety of cases, including multiple-parcel acquisitions for the Metropolitan Water District in connection with the Diamond Valley Lake Reservoir involving sensitive cultural and resources, and the former Los Angeles Community Redevelopment Agency in connection with the Staples Center requiring relocation of owners and tenants.

 Professional and Community Affiliations